 The caribbean is a real tropical paradise filled with natural wonders.
 But it’s no wonder that the hiking experience here is truly one of a kind.
 With each island offering something special, you’re sure to find a certain uniqueness in every location.
-If you love hiking as much as I do, then this should be high on your travel wishlist.
+If you love hiking trails as much as I do, then this should be high on your travel wishlist.

 I have been searching for hiking locations throughout the caribbean for a while now.
 I was happily surprised by the variety of trails and terrains that the caribbean had to offer.
 While each caribbean island offers you beautiful beaches, tropical plants and animals.
 All the island trails seemed distinct from the other with stunning views to match.
 What you’d see on one island, you won’t find on the next.